Abs-Futy7/2nd-Year-1st-Semester-OOP-Project/README.md

 4. **Run the Project**
    - In NetBeans, select **Run Project** (Apache Ant will handle the build and execution).
-   - To use the chatroom feature, you need to manually run the `ChatServer.java` file.
-Once the server is running, you can access and use the chatroom feature.

 5. **Another Way to Run the Project**
    - Download the `dist` folder from the repository.